rlucioni/recovery/process-book.md

 ### Related Work ###

-We were partially inspired by The Washington Post's [interactive choropleth map](http://www.washingtonpost.com/wp-srv/special/nation/unemployment-by-county/) of unemployment rate by county.
+We were partially inspired by **The Washington Post**'s [interactive choropleth map](http://www.washingtonpost.com/wp-srv/special/nation/unemployment-by-county/) of unemployment rate by county.
 We liked their idea and felt that we could improve on it in order to communicate trends in the US housing market.

 ### Questions ###

 Our primary objective was to build a visualization exploring the recovery of the US housing market from the 2008 housing crisis.
-In the process, we hoped to understand how recovery has manifested itself on national and county levels.
-The goal of our visualization was to allow users to explore trends in metrics such as median list price, median list price per square foot, median price reduction, and median rent price per square foot, both nationally and for specific regions such as counties, at specific time frames.
+Originally, we had hoped to understand how recovery has manifested itself on national and county levels.
+This would later shift to allowing users to explore trends in metrics such as median list price, median list price per square foot, median price reduction, and median rent price per square foot, both nationally and for specific regions such as counties, at specific time frames.

 As mentioned above, news outlets often attempt to summarize changes in the US housing market by using a small number of statistics which fail to fully capture the recovery process and its regional variations.
 Our project adds value here by providing context to the recovery story and allowing users to focus on several metrics pertaining to the health of the housing market at various granularities.